dashpradeep99/docker-complete-tutorial/5-content-trust.md

 ## Task 5: Docker Content Trust with Yubikey

-**Please Note: This task can only be completed on Mac machines.
-All the following steps will be completed from the local Docker Quickstart Terminal and NOT from your EC2 instances.
+**Please Note: This task can only be completed on Mac/Linux machines.
+All the following steps will be completed from the local Docker Toolbox (DockerCon edition) and NOT from your EC2 instances.
 This task requires a Yubikey 4 (Edge/Neo will not work). `lsusb` can tell you about which version you have.
 In order for this tutorial to work the output should include:**

     $ lsusb | grep Yubikey
     Bus 020 Device 031: ID 1050:0406 1050 Yubikey 4 U2F+CCID

 In this task, you will use the [Yubikey](https://www.yubico.com/products/yubikey-hardware/yubikey-2/) to sign an image and push it to Docker Hub.
 This step requires installing a spceial DockerCon Toolbox.

+### For MAC Users:

 **Step 1:** **Installing Docker Toolbox**